andubiel/brownfield_aci_snow/README.md

 # Summary of Demo
 brownfield_aci_snow

 ## Objective
-Demonstrate building an ACI Fabric as Code within an existing ACI fabric using Ansible and AAP.This README includes two demos.
+Demonstrate building an ACI Fabric as Code within an existing ACI fabric using Ansible and AAP.

 ## Overview
 In this demo we will find a cure for the proverbial ACI GUI `Death by a thousand clicks`!!!